JonathanDPotter/pokedex/README.md

 # Pokédex

 This is my version of the TrueCoders Pokédex project.
 It is intended as a display of our mastery of React, React-Router, and APIs.
+There is a working production deployment [here](https://pokedex-delta-mocha.vercel.app/).

 ## Technologies used